Holdout predictive checks for Bayesian model criticism: Introduction

 \glsresetall

-This work builds on \gls{PPC}s, which were developed in several seminal papers.
-First, inspired by earlier ideas~\citep{Geisser:1975}, \citet{Box:1980} used the prior predictive distribution as the distribution of data; this is a prior predictive check.
-Later, \citet{Rubin:1984} mimicked Box's framework, but replaced the prior predictive with the posterior predictive; this is both a more practical strategy for diagnosing models and one that is, in Rubin's language, ``Bayesianly justifiable.''
-(Independently, \citet{Guttman:1967} proposed a similar approach.)
-Finally, \citet{Gelman:1996} showed how to develop diagnostic functions of the data---termed discrepancy functions---that depend on both a data set and the hidden variables.
-This made the \gls{PPC} even more practical, allowing investigators to define focused diagnostic checks for examining the performance of their models.
+This work builds on predictive checks, which are part of the larger literature on Bayesian model criticism.
+Predictive checks locate the observations in a model-based distribution of data, the reference distribution.
+A brief history: Inspired by the earlier ideas of \citet{Geisser:1975}, \citet{Box:1980} used the prior predictive distribution as the reference.
+This is a prior predictive check, which is useful for checking the conflict between prior and likelihood~\citep{Evans:2006}.
+Later, \citet{Rubin:1984} mimicked Box's framework, but replaced the prior predictive with the posterior predictive; this strategy is both more practical for diagnosing models and one that is, in Rubin's language, ``Bayesianly justifiable.'' \citet{Guttman:1967} proposed the same approach.
+Finally, \citet{Gelman:1996} showed how to develop diagnostic functions of the data---termed realized discrepancy functions---that depend on both a data set and the latent variables.

-We first describe \citet{Box:1980} and \citet{Rubin:1984}, and how this work fits into their thinking.
-We then describe subsequent related work.

-\citet{Box:1980} posits two essential activities for the applied statistician: \textit{inference} of unknown quantities and \textit{criticism} of a model.
-His position is that inference should be Bayesian---we condition on our data and calculate posterior quantities of unknowns---but that criticism is based on sampling theory, a frequentist perspective.

-Set a model $p(\mbtheta, \mby)$, where $\mbtheta$ is unknown and $\mby$ is the data.
-We observe data $\yobs$ and calculate the posterior $p(\mbtheta \g \yobs)$---this tells us about the unknown quantities that help explain the observations.
-But this inference is subject to the ``correctness'' of the model, where a correct model provides a distribution of data similar to their true distribution.
-To assess that correctness we criticize the model, asking if the observations $\yobs$ could have plausibly come from it.
-For Box, this involves forming the marginal distribution $p(\mby) = \int p(\mbtheta, \mby) \dif \mbtheta$ and then locating the $\yobs$ within it; this strategy is depicted in \Cref{fig:methods} (top).
-Box argues that if the $\yobs$ could have come from the marginal then we can use $p(\mbtheta \g \yobs)$ as an inference of the unknown variables that explain them.

-Box's perspective clarifies the roles for Bayesian inference and frequentist theory, but it misses how modern statisticians use Bayesian models.
-Box seeks joint distributions whose marginals capture the data, that is, models we can believe in.
-In contrast, statisticians use Bayesian models to express a rich space of possible explanations and then use data (through the posterior) to focus on the relevant portion of that space.
-In real-world applications, realistic marginal distributions are less important than realistic predictive distributions, where posterior inference points the model towards a good distribution of future data.

-It is in this spirit that \citet{Rubin:1984} adapts Box's setup to a more practical end.
-He sets up a model as above and does inference with the posterior.
-To criticize the model, however, he calculates the \textit{posterior predictive distribution} $p(\mby \g \yobs) = \int p(\mby \g \theta) p(\theta \g \yobs)$ and locates the observations within it; see \Cref{fig:methods} (middle).
-The essence of the \gls{PPC} is that a good model will produce a posterior predictive that captures the observed data, and this justifies interpreting the posterior and using it in other downstream tasks.